mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 ## 3 Overview of Tekton and the Mendix for Private Cloud Pipelines

-### 3.1 Tekton components
+### 3.1 Tekton Components

-[Tekton](https://tekton.dev/) is an open-source cloud native CI/CD solution which consists of 4 components:
+[Tekton](https://tekton.dev/) is an open-source cloud native CI/CD solution which consists of the following components:

 * Pipelines – basic building blocks (tasks and steps) of a CI/CD workflow
 * Triggers – event triggers for a CI/CD workflow